aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/BeeBot.md

 # `BeeBot`

 ## Assumptions
-It is assumed that this enemy uses the `BeeBot` [animid](../../../Enums%20and%20IDs/AnimIDs.md) which is needed for the [CheckSpecialID](../../../Entities/EntityControl/Notable%20methods/CheckSpecialID.md) to work as it is needed for correct move selection logic.
+It is assumed that this enemy gets loaded with the `BeeBot` [animid](../../../Enums%20and%20IDs/AnimIDs.md) which is needed for the [CheckSpecialID](../../../Entities/EntityControl/Notable%20methods/CheckSpecialID.md) to work as it is needed for correct move selection logic.

+It is also that this enemy gets laoded with a [onhitaction](../../Actors%20states/Enemy%20features.md#onhitaction) of 1 so their `hitaction` logic works.

+## randomposafter set to true
+This enemy action always sets the randomposafter local to true except in a `hitaction` logic.
+This means that in [post-action](../../Battle%20flow/Action%20coroutines/DoAction.md#no-fled-enemy-post-action) when no enemy fled, this enemy's [position](../../Actors%20states/BattlePosition.md) will be randomly determined between `Ground` and `Flying`.

 ## `data` usage
 On [CheckSpecialID](../../../Entities/EntityControl/Notable%20methods/CheckSpecialID.md) for this enemy, if `data` is null or empty, it's initialised to be 1 element with a starting value being 0 or 1 determined randomly with uniform probabilities on top of calling [UpdateAnimSpecific](../../../Entities/EntityControl/Animations/AnimSpecific.md).